saketh33/Python-tricks/README.md

 You can check your host details and ur ip address using socket library
 # IMDB
 You can check here top movie list,movie results ,imdb url of a movie,actor's imdb id etc.., using imdbpy module
+# Youtube downloader
+It can download any youtube video using youtube_dl library